barrysolomon/nestjs-otel-example/Installation Guide: OpenTelemetry Monitoring Stack with Grafana and Prometheus.md

 1. Check ServiceMonitor: `kubectl describe servicemonitor -n observability otel-collector`
 2. Check OTEL collector logs: `kubectl logs -n observability -l app=otel-collector`
 3. Verify Prometheus targets: Look for the otel-collector endpoint at http://localhost:9090/targets

+If the OpenTelemetry Configuration UI is not working:
+1. Check if the service is accessible: `curl http://localhost:3001/health`
+2. Check the application logs: `kubectl logs -n nestjs deployment/nestjs-app`
+3. If you see OTLP exporter errors, enable test mode to prevent actual reconnection attempts
+4. Verify that the required endpoints are correctly set in the k8s/nestjs-app.yaml file